Running ETL using an NSH script

 In this command, the following argument is mandatory:

 <siteID>is the site ID.
 This must be a valid site ID from the BL_SITE table.
-You can obtain the site ID by using the BMC Decision for Server Automation Console.
-For more information, see the Database Details page.
+You can obtain the site ID by using the TrueSight Server Automation - Data Warehouse console.
+For more information, see the Configuration> Database Details page.

 The following arguments are optional:

-bstops the Database Maintenance utility on the BMC Server Automation Application Server.
-For information about using this option, see Handshake between ETL and BMC Server Automation database.
+bstops the Database Maintenance utility on the TrueSight Server Automation Application Server.
+For information about using this option, see Handshake between ETL and TrueSight Server Automation database.

 To use the

-boption, the BMC Server Automation database user must be assigned the DBMS_LOCK permission.
+boption, the TrueSight Server Automation database user must be assigned the DBMS_LOCK permission.